United States at the 2012 Summer Olympics

 Among the nation's medalists were swimmers Missy Franklin, Allison Schmitt and Ryan Lochte, who each won a total of five medals.
 Swimmer Nathan Adrian and platform diver David Boudia won gold medals in their respective individual events after 24-year-long non-successes.
 Meanwhile, tennis player Serena Williams followed her sister's success by winning the gold medal in the women's tennis singles event.
 Gymnast Gabby Douglas became the fourth U.S. female to win a gold medal in the individual all-around event.
 Allyson Felix became the most successful U.S. track-and-field athlete at the event, winning three gold medals.
 Swimmer Michael Phelps emerged as the most decorated athlete in Olympic history, with a total of 22 medals won (including four gold and two silver medals in London) – 18 gold, 2 silver and 2 bronze medals – surpassing Larisa Latynina's overall Olympic medal count.

 After the disqualification of Russian Ivan Ukhov for doping, Erik Kynard has finally got upgraded from silver to gold, which makes it the 47th US gold medal at these Games, the best American result in terms of gold medals in the Summer Olympics held outside of the United States.
-Ten years later, Lashinda Demus was promoted to the gold medal as well after another Russian, Natalya Antyukh, was found guilty of doping, bringing the total to 48 gold medals.
+Lashinda Demus was promoted to the gold medal as well after another Russian, Natalya Antyukh, was found guilty of doping, bringing the total to 48 gold medals.
+Those events occurred in 2019 and 2024, respectively, as retests of drug samples from the Olympics indicated widespread Russian state-sponsored doping.